mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 If you are any demanding you will notice immediately that the audio quality with the defaults is much worse than streaming directly from your laptop over USB into your audio interface.

-To make full use of your audio interface while streaming off Rpi a few details need polishing.
-This article is mainly to help you know what need to be changed and where to get good audio quality while running within the computation limits of even an old RPI like the B2.
+To make full use of your audio interface while streaming off RPi a few details need polishing.
+This article is mainly to help you know what need to be changed and where to get good audio quality while running within the computation limits of even an old RPi like the B2.
  </details>

  -----------------